openedx/XBlock/README.rst

 specific methods.
 The ``thumbs`` module demonstrates an XBlock with state, views, and input handling.

+We provide a script to create a new XBlock project to help you get started.
+Run script/startnew.py in a directory where you want to create your XBlock project.  startnew.py will prompt you for the name of the XBlock, and will create a minimal working XBlock, ready for you to begin development.

 You can provide scenarios for the workbench to display, see the thumbs.py sample for an example, or the xblock/problem.py file.
 The scenarios are written in a simple XML language.
 Note this is not an XML format we are